 Generally, your costs will include your annual Part B deductible and a coinsurance amount for each session.
 The exact amount you pay depends on whether your therapist accepts Medicare assignment, which means they agree to accept the Medicare-approved amount as full payment for their services.
 At Blue Moon Senior Counseling, our telehealth services are a Medicare Part B covered service, and we work with you to make care accessible.
 It’s also important to consider where you receive your therapy, as getting care in a hospital outpatient setting can sometimes involve extra fees.
 Let’s break down these costs so you know exactly what to expect.

-Meeting Your Annual Part B Deductible
+What to Know About Your Part B Deductible

 Before Medicare starts paying for your therapy sessions, you first need to meet your annual Part B deductible.
 Think of the deductible as the amount you pay out of pocket for covered health services each year.
 Once you’ve paid this amount, Medicare’s coverage kicks in.
 For example, if the deductible is $240 for the year, you would pay for your initial therapy sessions until you’ve spent that much.
 After you’ve met the deductible, you’ll only be responsible for a small portion of the cost for the rest of the year.
 This applies to all your outpatient mental health coverage, not just therapy.